mdn/yari/deployer/README.md

 bucket, the prefix is often used to specify a different folder for each variation of the site that is being reviewed/considered.

-When uploading files (not redirects), the deployer is intelligent about what it uploads.
+When uploading files (not redirects), the Deployer is intelligent about what it uploads.
 If only uploads files whose content has changed, skipping the rest.
 However, since the `cache-control` attribute of a file is not considered part of its content, if you'd like to change the `cache-control`